PRD Planning Pipeline

 • Independent — executable on its own (given its dependencies)

-• Testable — acceptance criteria that an agent can verify
+• Testable — acceptance criteria an agent can verify

 Verify Dependencies